Harrison announces two new union endorsements

 Longport's Brigid Harrison, a Democratic primary candidate in the 2nd Congressional District, has been endorsed by two more unions.

-“Brigid has personally outreached (to) all of South Jersey’s labor unions and the results speak for themselves," said Local 592 Field Representative Anthony Gatto in a written statement that called her the best candidate to defeat Congressman Jeff Van Drew, R-2nd, in November.
+“Brigid has personally outreached (to) all of South Jersey’s labor unions, and the results speak for themselves," Local 592 Field Representative Anthony Gatto said in a statement that called her the best candidate to defeat U.S. Rep. Jeff Van Drew, R-2nd, in November.

 Gatto said Harrison has gotten the support of the IBEW, AFT, AFL-CIO Central Labor Council, the South Jersey Building Trades, and predicted labor will be a significant force in the June primary and the November general election.